choyiny/cscd01.com/src/content/coursework/team-formation.md

 # Submission

-Please submit your team agreeemnt to the Google doc shared to you by the TA by the deadline.
+Please submit your team agreement to the Google doc shared to you by the TA by the deadline.